-A resolution was adopted in 2021 to distribute a dividend for fiscal year 2020 to the shareholder of EEW Holding in the amount of EUR 59,200 k.
-A loan receivable amounting to EUR 25,030 k of EEW Energy from Waste GmbH vis-à-vis Good Champion Investments Limited was assigned to EEW Holding GmbH, transferred to Beijing Enterprises European Investment Management S.à r.l and set off against the obligation from the payment of the dividend for fiscal year 2020.
+A resolution was adopted in 2022 to distribute a dividend for fiscal year 2021 to the shareholder of EEW Holding in the amount of EUR 79,600k.
+A loan receivable amounting to EUR 13,000k of EEW Energy from Waste GmbH vis-à-vis Good Champion Investments Limited was assigned to EEW Holding GmbH, transferred to Beijing Enterprises European Investment Management S.à r.l and set off against the obligation from the payment of the dividend for fiscal year 2021.
+In addition, loan and interest receivables of EUR 14,256k from Beijing Enterprises European Investment Management S.à r.l. were offset and assigned in the same way.

-Credit facilities of EUR 115,000 k with banks, of which EUR 57,886 k had been utilized as of the reporting date, are used to cover short-term liquidity requirements.
+Credit facilities of EUR 225,000k with banks, of which EUR 52,208k had been utilized as of the reporting date, are used to cover short-term liquidity requirements.
 These lines are available for short-term capital needs and the provision of collateral.
+In the fiscal year, a revolving credit facility in the amount of EUR 100,000k was arranged.
+The revolving credit facility is also available to cover liquidity requirements.